Codecademy/docs/content/java/concepts/queue/queue.md

   - 'paths/computer-science'
 ---

-A `Queue` is an interface provided in `java.util` that extends collections to provide additional methods to access or manipulate items at the head of the queue.
-Where the "head" of the queue is will be defined by the particular implementation.
+A `Queue` is an interface provided in the `java.util` package that extends collections to provide additional methods to access or manipulate items at the head of the queue.
+Where the "head" of the queue is defined by the particular implementation.
 In a typical implementation, the queue will access elements in a FIFO (first-in-first-out) manner.
-However, in an stack implementation, the order will be LIFO (last-in-first-out).
+However, in a stack implementation, the order will be LIFO (last-in-first-out).
 In a priority queue implementation, the first item out will be defined by its specified priority.

 The `Queue` interface utilizes the following methods: